AlibabaCloudDocs/ros/intl.en-US/Resource Types/ESS/ALIYUN::ESS::ScalingGroup.md

       "Default": false
     },
     "LaunchTemplateId": {
-      "Type":
-"String",
+      "Type": "String",
-      "Description": "The ID of the instance launch template from which the scaling group obtains launch configurations." }, "MaxSize": {
+      "Description": "The ID of the instance launch template from which the scaling group obtains launch configurations."
-      "Type":
+    },
+    "MaxSize": {
-"Number",
+      "Type": "Number",
       "Description": "Maximum number of ECS instances in the scaling group.
-Value range:
-[0, 1000].", "MinValue":
+Value range: [0, 1000].", "MinValue": 0,
-0,
       "MaxValue": 1000
     },
-    "ScalingGroupName":
-{
+    "ScalingGroupName": {
       "Type": "String",
       "Description": "Name shown for the scaling group, which must contain 2-40 characters (English or Chinese).
 The name must begin with a number, an upper/lower-case letter or a Chinese character and may contain numbers, \"_\", \"-\" or \".\".
-The account name is unique in the same region.\nIf this parameter is not specified, the default value is ScalingGroupId.", "AllowedPattern":
+The account name is unique in the same region.\nIf this parameter is not specified, the default value is ScalingGroupId.", "AllowedPattern": "^[a-zA-Z0-9\\u4e00-\\u9fa5][-_.a-zA-Z0-9\\u4e00-\\u9fa5]{1,63}$" },
-"^[a-zA-Z0-9\\u4e00-\\u9fa5][-_.a-zA-Z0-9\\u4e00-\\u9fa5]{1,63}$"
-    },
     "MinSize": {
-      "Type":
-"Number",
+      "Type": "Number",
       "Description": "Minimum number of ECS instances in the scaling group.
-Value range: [0, 1000].",
+Value range: [0, 1000].", "MinValue": 0,
-"MinValue": 0,
-      "MaxValue":
-1000
+      "MaxValue": 1000
     },
-    "DefaultCooldown":
-{
+    "DefaultCooldown": {
-      "Type":
-"Number",
+      "Type": "Number",
-      "Description":
-"Default cool-down time (in seconds) of the scaling group.
+      "Description": "Default cool-down time (in seconds) of the scaling group.
+Value range: [0, 86400].\nThe default value is 300s.", "MinValue": 0,
-Value range:
-[0, 86400].\nThe default value is 300s.",
-"MinValue":
-0,
       "MaxValue": 86400
     },
-    "StandbyInstances":
-{
+    "StandbyInstances": {
       "Type": "CommaDelimitedList",
-      "Description":
-"ECS instances of standby mode in the scaling group.", "MaxLength":
+      "Description": "ECS instances of standby mode in the scaling group.", "MaxLength": 1000
-1000
     },
-    "LaunchTemplateVersion":
-{
+    "LaunchTemplateVersion": {
       "Type": "String",
-      "Description":
-"The version of the instance launch template.
-Valid values:\nA fixed template version numbe.\nDefault:
-The default template version is always used.\nLatest: The latest template version is always used." }, "MultiAZPolicy": {
+      "Description": "The version of the instance launch template.
+Valid values:\nA fixed template version numbe.\nDefault: The default template version is always used.\nLatest: The latest template version is always used."
-      "Type":
+    },
+    "MultiAZPolicy": {
-"String",
+      "Type": "String",
       "Description": "ECS scaling strategy for multi availability zone.
 Allow value:\n1.
 PRIORITY: scaling the capacity according to the virtual switch (VSwitchIds.N) you define.
 ECS instances are automatically created using the next priority virtual switch when the higher priority virtual switch cannot be created in the available zone.\n2.
-BALANCE: evenly allocate ECS instances between the multiple available zone specified by the scaling group.", "AllowedValues":
+BALANCE: evenly allocate ECS instances between the multiple available zone specified by the scaling group.", "AllowedValues": [
-[
         "PRIORITY",
         "BALANCE"
       ]
     },
     "RemovalPolicys": {
-      "Type":
-"CommaDelimitedList",
+      "Type": "CommaDelimitedList",
       "AllowedValues": [
         "OldestScalingConfiguration",
         "OldestInstance",
         "NewestInstance"
       ],
-      "Description": "Policy for removing ECS instances from the scaling group.\nOptional values:\nOldestInstance: removes the first ECS instance attached to the scaling group.\nNewestInstance: removes the first ECS instance attached to the scaling group.\nOldestScalingConfiguration: removes the ECS instance with the oldest scaling configuration.\nDefault values:OldestScalingConfiguration and OldestInstance.
+      "Description": "Policy for removing ECS instances from the scaling group.\nOptional values:\nOldestInstance: removes the first ECS instance attached to the scaling group.\nNewestInstance: removes the first ECS instance attached to the scaling group.\nOldestScalingConfiguration: removes the ECS instance with the oldest scaling configuration.\nDefault values: OldestScalingConfiguration and OldestInstance.
 You can enter up to two removal policies.", "MaxLength": 2
     },
-    "ProtectedInstances":
-{
+    "ProtectedInstances": {
-      "Type":
-"CommaDelimitedList",
+      "Type": "CommaDelimitedList",
       "Description": "ECS instances of protected mode in the scaling group.", "MaxLength": 1000
     },
-    "DBInstanceIds":
-{
+    "DBInstanceIds": {
       "Type": "CommaDelimitedList",
       "Description": "ID list of an RDS instance.
-A Json Array with format:
-[ \"rm-id0\", \"rm-id1\", ... \"rm-idz\" ], support up to 100 RDS instance.", "MaxLength":
+A Json Array with format: [ \"rm-id0\", \"rm-id1\", ... \"rm-idz\" ], support up to 100 RDS instance.", "MaxLength": 100
-100
     },
     "Tags": {
-      "Type":
-"Json",
+      "Type": "Json",
-      "Description":
-"Tags to attach to instance.
+      "Description": "Tags to attach to instance.
 Max support 20 tags to add during create instance.
-Each tag with two properties Key and Value, and Key is required.", "MaxLength":
+Each tag with two properties Key and Value, and Key is required.", "MaxLength": 20
-20
     },
     "HealthCheckType": {
       "Type": "String",
       "Description": "The health check type.
-Allow values is \"ECS\" and \"NONE\", default to \"ECS\".", "AllowedValues":
+Allow values is \"ECS\" and \"NONE\", default to \"ECS\".", "AllowedValues": [
-[
         "ECS",
         "NONE"
       ]
     }
   },
   "Resources": {
-    "ScalingGroup":
-{
+    "ScalingGroup": {
-      "Type":
-"ALIYUN::ESS::ScalingGroup",
+      "Type": "ALIYUN::ESS::ScalingGroup",
       "Properties": {
-        "InstanceId":
-{
+        "InstanceId": {
           "Ref": "InstanceId"
         },
-        "VSwitchIds":
-{
+        "VSwitchIds": {
           "Ref": "VSwitchIds"
         },
-        "NotificationConfigurations":
-{
+        "NotificationConfigurations": {
           "Ref": "NotificationConfigurations"
         },
-        "VSwitchId":
-{
+        "VSwitchId": {
-          "Ref":
-"VSwitchId"
+          "Ref": "VSwitchId"
         },
         "LoadBalancerIds": {
-          "Ref":
-"LoadBalancerIds"
+          "Ref": "LoadBalancerIds"
         },
         "DesiredCapacity": {
-          "Ref":
-"DesiredCapacity"
+          "Ref": "DesiredCapacity"
         },
         "GroupDeletionProtection": {
           "Ref": "GroupDeletionProtection"